-The plan was simple; run the perimeter of the Kennel Club Festival venue non stop, for an entire competing day.
-Ryan and Neil rallied just a little bit of support, enough to create a ‘core running’ team and enough helpers to push the ethos and passion of the event to the wider agility community, where for an event that took just over 8 hours, raised just over £10,000.
+The plan was simple.
+Run the perimeter of the Kennel Club Festival venue non stop, for an entire competing day.
+Ryan and Neil rallied some support from their friends to create a ‘core running’ team, and enough helpers to push the ethos and passion of the event to the wider agility community.
+The event took place over 8 hours and raised just over £10,000.
 Madness.

-It was an event they were so proud of, and one they did not want to lose the momentum from.
-They wanted to carry this momentum into providing a platform to support a wider audience of people suffering with life limiting diagnoses’, long term illnesses and co-morbidities.
-They wanted to provide financial assistance in a multitude of different ways to this audience of people, to not only make day to day life that little bit easier, but more importantly keep them part of a pastime they love.
+It was an event they were so proud of, and one they did not want to lose the momentum for.
+They wanted to build it into a platform to support a wider audience of people suffering with life limiting diagnoses’, long term illnesses and co-morbidities.
+They wanted to provide financial assistance in a variety of different ways to the agility community, to not only make day to day life that little bit easier, but more importantly keep them part of a hobby they love.
 Neil & Ryan were so pleased Ann was doing well enough to take part in the 2018 event and that she was around when the idea of a charity between Ryan and Neil was created.

 Get in touch...